andrecaiado/data-air-quality-monitor/README.md

   - `build_gold_measurements.py`: Script to build the gold table with aggregated data for analysis and reporting.
 - `requirements.txt`: Project python dependencies.
 This is necessary so the `data_air_quality_monitor` job can install the required dependencies to execute the scripts in the Databricks environment.
 - `config/`: Directory containing files for configuration management.
-  - `config.json`: Configuration file to store parameters such as API endpoints, database names, and table names.
   - `settings.py`: Python module to load and manage configuration settings.

 ## Setup Instructions for local development